-14 Reasons 'Hocus Pocus' Is The Only Halloween Movie You'll Ever Need
+'Hocus Pocus' Is Still The Best Halloween Movie

 If you grew up in the '90s, Halloween was still the ultimate holiday (besides Christmas, of course).
 It was a time when trick-or-treating reaped you pillow cases full of candy that you'd be eating for months; a time when costumes were creative and over-the-top and took weeks to prepare.
 Most importantly, it was a time when Hocus Pocus was released, which was not only the best Halloween movie released up until that point, but it's still the best one today.
 Sure, it's not full of blood and gore, but it was still scary as hell to our child selves — and a lot of fun, to boot.